portfolium/playbook/contributing-to-projects/README.md

 Closes [ch332]
 ```

+## Automated Tests

+Prior to opening a PR you must write the best suite of automated tests possible given the current state of the automated testing platform available to developers at Portfolium.
+As the state of the automated testing platform is updated changes will be recorded here.

+For all UI components, developers are required to create a Mabl test to verify the core functionality of the feature can be executed through the test.
+All data required for the test should be staged on the QA database.
+If the test requires the manipulation of data, the test should restore the data to the original state after asserting the feature in question.
+Tests should be grouped by Platform and then by Feature.
+Naming conventions for platforms and features TBD.
+(Estimated 10/31/2018)

+For all API endpoints, developers should write an appropriate POSTMAN test to verify the endpoint performs as expected.
+Remember, pre and post scripts can be attached to endpoints to stage and destory data to avoid polluting the database.

+Example:
+To test submitting a course assignment, stage the data on QA such that you can login as the user and be already enrolled in the course.
+Navigate to the course assignment page.
+Submit the course assignment.
+Assert the page has changed to the submitted assignment state.
+Then revert the data to the original state by Unsubmitting the assignment.

+While this solution is not perfect it will serve as a starting point for our automated testing platform.

+Remember, data on the QA database must be treated as sacrosanct for these tests and can not be modified.
+If you modify data and disrupts a test you will be laughed at.

 ## Opening your PR

 When you are ready to have your work peer reviewed before requesting QA (and eventually going to master), you'll open a PR from your branch into the development branch of the project you are working on.